 How much do you get?
 In GENERAL each weekend I’ll get around 2-3 cups of syrup from this one tree.
 I do this for 2 or 3 weekends in a row which means I get on average around 6-9 cups of syrup from my maple tree during any given year.

 If you have even one INKLING of interest in making your own maple syrup DO IT.
 Do it right now before you forget about it and season has passed.
-For the love of pancakes and french toast, do it!
+For the love of pancakes and french toast, do it.

-Can’t be bothered to track all the stuff you need down?
+Hold on, just this one last thing.
+If you can’t be bothered to track all the stuff you need down?

 THERE’S A MAPLE SYRUP STARTER KIT.

-You can order an entire starter kit from Amazon that has 3 buckets, 3 lids, 3 spiles, a drill bit, filters and an instruction book for $104.
+You can order an entire starter kit from Amazon that has 3 buckets, 3 lids, 3 spiles, a drill bit, filters and an instruction book